Libraries Tasmania

 91 Murray Street, Hobart

-Architect: Public Works Department / John F. D. Scarborough and Associates (1960, 1972)
+Architect: Public Works Department / John F. D. Scarborough and Associates (1960, 1972), LIMINAL Studio (2024)

-The first major concrete frame and curtain wall building in Hobart, it is a four-level ‘shoe-box’ placed off the major street grid on pilotis.
+The façade of the State Library of Tasmania (now State Library and Archives of Tasmania) is the earliest example of a Modernist glass curtain wall in Hobart, with sleek mid-century details throughout.
+The first major concrete frame and curtain wall building in Hobart, the library is a four-level ‘shoe-box’ placed off the major street grid on pilotis.
 There is a recessed ground floor entrance foyer although most of this level remains open for car-parking.

 Duration: 45 minutes